 Regardless of the primary focus of EAT, each person will likely get many benefits during their sessions at drug rehab centers with equine therapy.

 Horses are sensitive creatures that have the unique ability to mirror human emotions.
 This makes them the perfect animal to promote mental health healing and accountability among those struggling with substance use disorders.
 Throughout EAT, clients learn and refine various life skills.
 These skills then help them to grow into self-sufficient and compassionate individuals.

 - Emphasizes critical thinking and problem-solving

 - Improves confidence and helps people overcome fears

 - Encourages independence in a fun and interactive way

 - Helps people regain a sense of control and accountability

-Overall, no matter the primary focus of therapy, each person will develop several skills during EAT.
+Overall, no matter the primary focus of therapy, each person at drug rehab centers with equine therapy will develop several skills during EAT.
 In addition, they could develop a passion and interest that lasts a lifetime.